-Third.
+III.
 But lastly, HE WILL BE THE GLORY IN THE MIDST.
 How is he the glory in the midst?
-He is in the midst, the living God, the life-giving God; he is the glory is the midst by being the temple in the midst; he is their meeting place and dwelling place; he is in the midst of Jerusalem, the temple of life, the light of life; he is the glory in the midst by the Book of life, and by the river of life, and by the tree of life, and by the blessing of life, and by the perpetuity of life.
-He is the living temple in which the people are forever to dwell; and he is the light of life; the Lord God Almighty and the Lamb;" there is the living temple for a living people; "the Lord God and the Lamb gives them light;" there is the light of life.
-"There shall in no wise enter into it anything that defiles;" showing you must enter by faith; faith is the only way of entering; you must enter in but that which is holy; by the atonement, and righteousness, and truth of Christ; "neither whatsoever works abomination, or makes a lie; but they which are written in the Lamb's book of life."
+He is in the midst, the living God, the life-giving God; he is the glory is the midst by being the temple in the midst; he is their meeting place and dwelling place; he is in the midst of Jerusalem, the temple of life, the light of life; he is the glory in the midst by the Book of life, and by the river of life, and by the tree of life, and by the blessing of life. and by the perpetuity of life.
+He is the living temple in which the people are for ever to dwell; and he is the light of life; "the Lord God Almighty "and the Lamb; there is the living temple for a living people ; "the Lord God and the Lamb giveth them light," there is the light of life.
+"There shall in no wise enter into it anything that defileth; shewing you must enter by faith; faith is the only way of entering; you must enter in but that which is holy; by the atonement, and righteousness, and truth of Christ; "neither whatsoever worketh abomination, or maketh a lie; but they which are written in the Lamb's boook of life."
 There is the temple of life, the light of life, the book of eternal life.
 And then there is the river of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 Then there is the tree of life, bearing fruit perennially; the very leaves of which are for the healing of the nations.
-Then there is the blessing of life; "there shall be no more curse; but the throne of God and of the Lamb shall be in it."
-And then there is the perpetuity of life; "they shall see his face; and they shall reign for ever and ever."

-But I cannot say more; but there is something very great in the declaration, "I will be the glory in the midst of her."
+Then there is the blessing of life : "there shall be no more curse; but the throne of God and of the Lamb shall be in it."
+And then there is the perpetuity of life; "they shall see his face; and they shall reign for ever and ever." [] had they shall reign for ever But I cannot say more; but there is something very great in the declaration, "I will be the glory in the midst of her."